iexel/fontus/third-party-licenses.md

 ###Images

 The `img` directory that contains all images used in the project has a `source_images` subdirectory. `source_images` contains a copy of every image unchanged (as it was downloaded from its source).
 The file names of the source images are also preserved (however a suffix was added to some of them which indicated the image's resolution; e.g., `_48x48`).
-In this section, images are references by their original (unmodified) file names.
+In this section, images are referenced by their original (unmodified) file names.

 **applications-development-3.png, emblem-important-2.png, emblem-important-2_48x48.png, applications-internet-3.png**<br>
 **Source:**  http://openiconlibrary.sourceforge.net/<br>